DevelopmentArc/react-indepth/life_cycle/update/using_should_component_update.md

 # Using `shouldComponentUpdate()`
- The next method in the Update life cycle, is `shouldComponentUpdate()`.
+ The next method in the Update life cycle is `shouldComponentUpdate()`.
 This method allows your Component to exit the Update life cycle if there is no reason to apply a new render.
-Out of box, the `shouldComponentUpdate()` is a no-op that returns `true`.
+Out of the box, the `shouldComponentUpdate()` is a no-op that returns `true`.
 This means every time we start an Update in a Component, we will re-render.

  If you recall, React does [not deeply compare `props`](https://facebook.github.io/react/blog/2016/01/08/A-implies-B-does-not-imply-B-implies-A.html) by default.
 When `props` or `state` is updated React assumes we need to re-render the content.
 But, if the `props` or `state` have not changed, should we really be re-rendering?